 And here is the score for that sample:

-The 'Altered' scale/chord is as easily derived as the major or minor scales, and is simply the addition of Cmajor, Gminor and Fminor triads (Cjazz), or the Cminor, Gmajor and Fmajor triads (Gjazz).
+The 'Altered' scale/chord is as easily derived as the major or minor scales, and, in C, is simply the addition of Cmajor, Gminor and Fminor triads (E7alt), or the Cminor, Gmajor and Fmajor triads (B7alt).

-It appears unnecessarily complex in the literature because the particular name C7alt applies to a scale/chord derived by no less than 4 modifications to C7.
-In contrast the Cjazz inversion can be derived from C7 with a single modification.
+It appears unnecessarily complex in the literature because the particular name B7alt applies to a scale/chord derived by no less than 4 modifications to B7.
+In contrast, going up a semitone and taking the melodic minor scale (Cm mel) is far easier to think of.

-The choice of root against an alt chord changes its flavour strikingly, so that it can sound like a C7 that wants to resolve to F or Fm (the normal use), or it can sound like a minor69, a m7-5, or a 7-5 chord.
+The choice of root against an alt chord changes its flavour strikingly, so that it can sound like a B7 that wants to resolve to E or Em (the normal use), or it can sound like a minor69, a m7-5, or a 7-5 chord.

 The use of alt chords in a harmonisation has a profound effect on the flavour of the piece.
 Used in country music, for example, or in a hymn, they would sound totally anachronistic, and destroy the spirit of the tune entirely.
 But without them popular music and jazz would lose much of their tension and soulfulness.
 Latin music would be flat and pointless.